okeeffed/cheat-sheets/Machine-Learning/ML-Udemy.md

 send(str(regressor), 0);
 ```

 Now that we have the `regressor`, we can start making basic predictions!
+With the Linear Regression object, we can now do this using the `predict` method.